 Transit ridership has been lower across the country for the past four years and the data indicates that this trend holds true for Florida as well.
 The goal is to increase the transit ridership at twice the average rate of population growth.
-Florida's population growth rate for 2017 was 1.67%; Florida's transit ridership growth rate for 2017 was -7.93%.
-There are several variables outside the control of the Department (and our transit agencies) which affect ridership trends.
-These variables include the following: low gas prices, low unemployment rates, increased car ownership, TNCs like Uber and Lyft, and some shifts from transit to other non-single-occupant-car modes (walking/biking).
+Florida's population growth rate for 2018 was 1.74%.
+Florida's transit ridership growth rate for 2018 was -5.63%, thus not meeting the objective.
+There are several variables outside the control of the Department and our transit agencies which affect ridership trends.
+These variables may include: low gas prices, low unemployment rates, increased car ownership, TNCs like Uber and Lyft, and some shifts from transit to other non-single-occupant-car modes (walking/biking).